 5. No internet before 9am or after 10pm

 When this is possible it makes a huge difference.
 The early hours are precious and I like to plan my day without distractions.
 I prefer a slow-paced morning and if I see what the world is doing before I even get out of bed, I can feel completely overwhelmed.
 I also like to fully unwind before I go to bed and that means unplugging.
 Sorry, internet.
 Further reading: how to create a calm morning.

 6. Enjoy internet free days because they’re invigorating!

 Although my recent time offline wasn’t intentional, I try to have time away as often as I can.
 Taking a step back makes me assess what I miss and what I don’t.
 And I’d rather my ideas come from my relationship with the real world than the online one.
 Further reading: the joy of spending time offline.

 And finally, when I’m online I try to take plenty of breaks.
 Looking out of the window at something in the distance is kind to my eyes.

-This post is in collaboration with White Stuff.
+This post is a sponsored collaboration with White Stuff.
+All views are my own.